PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 translations for report label in a separate CSV file.
-While these techniques work just fine, they are not as streamlined as the **Localized Labels** table strategy because report label translations must be stored in a separate CSV file as they are managed separately from metadata translations.
-With the **Localized Labels** table strategy, report label translations are stored in the same PBIX file as metadata translations.
+While these techniques work just fine, they are not as streamlined as the **Localized Labels** table strategy because report label translations must be stored in a separate CSV file.
+These techniques also require that you deal with report label translations in a manner that is different from how you deal with metadata translations.
+With the **Localized Labels** table strategy, report label translations are treated the same and stored in the same PBIX file as metadata translations.

 ### Generating the Translated Localized Labels Table

-There is one critical step you must complete after modifying report labels in the **Localized Labels** table.
+There is one critical step you must always complete after modifying report labels in the **Localized Labels** table.
 More specifically, you must execute **Generate Translated Localized Labels Table** to create the measures that will be used to surface report labels on a report.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image38.png"